 Health Care Current | November 1, 2016

-You can’t build a new house without the proper tools
+You can not build a new house without the proper tools

 This weekly series explores breaking news and developments in the US health care industry, examines key issues facing life sciences and health care companies and provides updates and insights on policy, regulatory, and legislative changes.